 There is hope, but much has changed for organizations like Springboard for the Arts and TruArtSpeaks.
 Today, arts organizers dream of a future where we can come back together in person to appreciate displays of creativity.
 Indeed, attracting venue-shy audiences to public art projects has been a top priority for some.
 Carl Atiya Swanson, associate director of the nonprofit Springboard for the Arts, predicts the pandemic will result in a stronger desire among audiences to encounter public art on their own terms, on their own timelines.
 “These are trends that existed before the pandemic, but having to distance and find asynchronous ways of engagement are speeding that up,” Swanson says.

 Rather than shy away from the ramifications of social isolation, this issue offers a look at the spectrum of experiences people of marginalized genders are navigating while sheltering in place.
 Contributors juggle work and caregiving, experience divorce, abuse, grief, and unexpected bright spots.
 Through self-reflection and compassion for others’ experiences, we light a lantern to guide this period of loneliness.
 This winter, Springboard for the Arts launched Artists Respond: Combating Social Isolation.
 With support from Springboard through funding from the Kresge Foundation and the Blandin Foundation, 89 artists from around Minnesota created projects that connect those most vulnerable in the pandemic.
-Minnesota Women’s Press spoke with four of these creatives about the inspiration behind their projects, and how they are hoping to transform a difficult situation with art and community.
+Minnesota Women’s Press spoke with

 As a pandemic and economic recession shuttered theatrical performances, gallery openings and art markets, the St. Paul-based community development organization found itself quickly raising — and rapidly distributing — $1.5 million to help 2,500 artists across the state weather a time of crisis.
 Springboard will open up their parking lot as a community gathering and performance space this summer.
 Once the summer sun returns, so will prospects for artists, said Springboard executive director Laura Zabel.
 “Even with the slowness of the vaccine rollout, artists have gotten so creative, we’re confident we’ll be able to do more outdoor things and things that are distanced, regardless,” she said.